 Elijah Thomas Webb was born August 24, 1851, in Overton County, Tennessee.
 Elijah was the eldest of four children born to John C. Webb and Ruth Davis Webb.
 John Webb and his extended family made the pilgrimage to southwest Missouri in 1856 to start a new life farming the fertile lands of Missouri and for a short time, made their home at the head of Turkey Creek, approximately 6 miles southeast of present-day Webb City.
 In February, 1857, he secured two hundred acres of land from the government and began farming.
 No sooner had John began to settle into domestic life, that the Civil War broke out.
 The war required John to leave his family and farm and serve under General Sterling Price for the Confederacy.
 During this time, Elijah had to step in and assume the duties of head of the household.
-Upon the ending of the war, John returned and increased his land holdings to three hundred twenty acres, not knowing that his investment of a few hundred dollars would soon become his family legacy, the town of Webb City, Missouri.
-12
+Upon the ending of the war, John returned and increased his land holdings to three hundred twenty acres, not knowing that his investment of a few hundred dollars would soon become his family legacy, the town of Webb City, Missouri.13

 In June 1873, the first discovery of lead in the area was made by John Webb while he was plowing a corn field, and the Webb family's fortunes soon turned.
 John first attempted to mine the lead himself.
 After approximately a year, he leased the land for mining and concentrated on real estate interests and building Webb City.
-On September 11, 1875, John recorded the plat of Webb City, and by December 8, 1876, the town of Webb City was incorporated as a city of the fourth class.
-This chain of events would eventually bring in several lines of the railroad system to the town including the Missouri Pacific, Kansas City, Fort Scott & Memphis, and St. Louis & San Francisco lines.
-After the was made by John Webb while he was plowing a corn field, and the webb city and the was plowing and corn field, and the was plowing a corn field, and the was plowing a corn field, and the was plowing and corn field, and the was plowing a corn field, and the was plowing a corn field, and the was plowing and corn field to mine the was plowing and corn field.
+On September 11, 1875, John recorded the plat of Webb City, and by December 8, 1876, the town of Webb City was incorporated as a city of the fourth class.14 This chain of events would eventually bring in several lines of the railroad system to the town including the Missouri Pacific, Kansas City, Fort Scott & Memphis, and St. Louis & San Francisco lines.15